YELLOWSTONE NATIONAL PARK, WYOMING

 Mantle Hotspot Beneath a Continental Mass

 What powers Yellowstone?
-For years this was a highly debated questions.
+For years this was a highly debated question.
 Some proposed that the feature that supplies heat for the eruptions and for the geysers came from a depth of a few hundred miles in the upper mantle.
 Others suggested that it was a feature that extended deep into the Earth.

 The geyser Old Faithful at Yellowstone National Park.